- What do I bring and wear to a harvest event?

 Many of the summer fruit orchards (late June - August) are fairly short and harvested without ladders.
 During that time we invite families and youth organizations to join.
 During citrus season (December - July) we encourage high school students and a few well supervised younger children.
 Persimmons (November) are the most strenuous fruit to harvest so we require volunteers to be high school age and older.
 Cherries (early June) are harvested on ladders so volunteers must be 16 years and older.

-All children must have a signed Volunteer Liability Waiver and Parent Consent signed by their parent.
+All children must have a signed Volunteer Liability Release and Parent Consent signed by their parent.
 If you have not volunteered before or do not have one on file, adults may review and sign this electronically on the website, including giving consent for their children, or download a printable PDF version to print and sign separately.
 Beginning May 2020 all waivers must be submitted in advance before a harvest; on-site sign in has been eliminated for coronavirus safety.

 Children 16 and above: